filgusto/sim_rosi/README.md

 - `/ur5/jointsPosTargetCommand` - `<rosi_defy/ManipulatorJoints>` - Sets the UR-5 joints desired angular position.
 Each joint has a built-in PID controller.
 One may find more UR-5 info in [here](https://www.universal-robots.com/media/50588/ur5_en.pdf).

+## Thanks

+- We would like to thank **Marc Freese** and the Coppelia Robotics team for releasing the CoppeliaSim for RosiChallenge.

+- These noble gentlemen greatly contributed to this simulator: Amauri Coelho Ferraz, Raphael Pereira Figueiredo da Silva, Evelyn Soares Barbosa and Wagner Ferreira Andrade.

+- Kinova Gen3 manipulator xacro model obtained in [ros_kortex](https://github.com/Kinovarobotics/ros_kortex).

 ## Teams' Codes